-Review and Approval of Related Party Transactions.
+Review of Related and Approval Partv Transactions.
 All transactions and relationships in which the company and our directors, director nominees and executive officers or their immediate family members are participants are reviewed by our Audit Committee or another independent body of the board of directors, such as the independent and disinterested members of the board.
-As set forth in the Audit Committee charter, the members of the Audit Committee, all of whom are independent directors, review and approve related party transactions for which such approval is required under applicable law, including SEC and Nasdaq rules.
+As set forth in the Audit Committee charter, the members of the Audit Committee, all of whom are independent and approve related party directors, review transactions for which such approval is required under applicable law, including SEC and Nasdag rules.
 In the course of its review and approval or ratification of a disclosable related party transaction, the Audit Committee or the independent and disinterested members of the board may consider: